ComputerScienceHouse/proxstar/README.md

 1. [Fork](https://help.github.com/en/articles/fork-a-repo) this repository
     - Optionally create a new [git branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) if your change is more than a small tweak (`git checkout -b BRANCH-NAME-HERE`)
 3. Make your changes locally, commit, and push to your fork
+    - If you want to test locally, you should copy `config.py` to `config_local.py`, and talk to an RTP about filling in secrets.
 4. Create a [Pull Request](https://help.github.com/en/articles/about-pull-requests) on this repo for our Webmasters to review

 ## Questions/Concerns